-Speed up or slow down a video or audio clip with the Speed slide.
+Speed up or slow down a video or audio clip using the Speed slider.
 This can be useful if you're working on a music video and you want the video to match the tempo of the music.

-Slowing down videos works best on videos with a frame rate of 60 FPS (frames per second) and above.
+1. On the Timeline, select the clip you want to edit.

 You can also change the speed of any audio clip.
 If you modify the speed of a video with built-in audio, the audio speed will also be changed.

-- 1. Select the clip. - 2.
-Click the Clip Properties button to open the editing tools for the selected clip.
+2. Click the Clip Properties button to open the editing tools for the selected clip.

-3. Drag the Speed slider to set the necessary video speed.
+3. Move the Speed slider to set the desired video speed.

 The clip's length on the Timeline will change to reflect the new speed.
-If you've changed video speed, the video clips will be marked with a star icon:
+If you change the speed of a video clip, it will be marked with the FX icon.